Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Robustness Checks

 \subsubsection{Overall ATEs}

-As mentioned in the main text, participants using DALL-E 3 (the superior model) produced images that were, on average, $z=0.19$ standard deviations (obtained from ATE in terms of Z-Scored Cosine Sim = 0.19, 95\% CI = [0.100, 0.271]) closer to the target image ($\Delta CoSim = 0.0164$, $p<10^{-5}$) than those produced by participants using DALL-E 2 (the inferior model).
+As mentioned in the main text, participants using DALL-E 3 produced images that were, on average, $z=0.19$ standard deviations (obtained from ATE in terms of Z-Scored Cosine Sim = 0.19, 95\% CI = [0.100, 0.271]) closer to the target image ($\Delta CoSim = 0.0164$, $p<10^{-5}$) than those produced by participants using DALL-E 2.
 Standard errors are clustered at the participant level.